KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/brightness_keyframable.rst

 .. rubric:: Description

-This effect adjusts the brightness of the clip.
+This effect adjusts the intensity of the clip.

 .. rubric:: Parameters